 Spelling Practice Activities

 There are a few ways to set up a fly swatter game for spelling practice.
-The first way is to make spelling word cards.
+The first way is to make spelling word cards and project them on your board.
 Usually I laminate them so I can reuse them over and over.
 I’ll keep them in a ziplock bag so all I have to do is grab a fly swatter and the set I made last year.
 I’m all ready to go!

 I also make a set of words that are spelled incorrectly.
 Usually, I just vary by one letter.
 For example, if you’re teaching consonant blends, I might make a pair of cards that looks like this: